 Besides observations and priors, the final components of the objective function are penalties.
-Three types of penalties were included in the model: catch limit penalty, vector average penalty and ogive smoothing penalty.
+The model included a catch limit penalty and vector average penalty.
 A catch limit penalty was applied to each fishery to ensure that the model doesn't estimate abundances so low that the recorded removals could not have been taken.
 A vector average penalty was used to encourage YCS to average 1.
-An ogive smoothing penalty was used to encourage allvalues selectivity ogives to be like a fourth-degree polynomial, i.e. smooth in appearance.
-Penalty multipliers were set to 100 for catch limits and 20 for the YCS vector average and ogive smoothing penalties (for details on penalty calculations, see Bull et al. 2012).
+Penalty multipliers were set to 100 for catch limits and 20 for the YCS vector average penalty (for details on penalty calculations, see Bull et al. 2012).